vyquocvu/litebrowser/README.md

 ```

 This will:
-1. Open a window titled "Litebrowser" with navigation controls
+1. Open a window titled "Goosie" with navigation controls
 2. Display a welcome message
 3. Allow you to enter a URL in the address bar
 4. Fetch and display web pages with async loading (UI stays responsive)